 This intermediate course is designed for students who have completed French III CP.
 Students increase their proficiency in the language with a primary emphasis on speaking and listening comprehension.
 Authentic and adapted stories, novels, and films provide the basis for in-class conversations.
 Students will engage in simulations designed to increase their vocabulary and comfort level in practical situations relating to healthy living, art, and natural resources.
-Class will be conducted primarily in French.
+Class will be conducted exclusively in French.
+Students in this course will make progress towards the Intermediate mid level of proficiency.